Eppo-exp/eppo-docs/docs/statistics/sample-ratio-mismatch.md

 ## Diagnostics

-To check traffic diagnoistics, navigate to the **Experiments** page by clicking on the **Experiments** icon from the left tab and then from the list, click on the experiment that you are interested in.
+To check traffic diagnostics, navigate to the **Experiments** page by clicking on the **Experiments** icon from the left tab and then from the list, click on the experiment that you are interested in.
 The details page for each experiment contains a **Set Up** tab where you can configure the % of traffic you want to randomize into the experiment.

 ![Traffic diagnostic setup](/img/measuring-experiments/traffic-setup.png)